 - Find Plumbers In Your Area -

-When you turn ON your solar-powered water heater, and you hear an unusual noise coming from the pump, chances are that there is a sediment build-up on the pump’s impeller, which might be obstructing the impeller from rotating.
-Another possible cause of unusual noise in the pump could develop due to bearing failure.
-Also, make sure air is trapped inside the system.
+When you turn ON a solar-powered water heater, and hear an unusual noise coming from the pump, the chances are that there is a sediment build-up on the pump's impeller, obstructing the impeller from rotating.
+Another possible cause of unusual noise in the pump is due to bearing failure.
+Also, make sure air is not trapped inside the system.

 Solution